nkrus/comfyui-modal/README.md

 ## ComfyUI + Flux dev + PULid setup for [modal.com](https://modal.com/) environment

-This setup includes allows to run free image generation environment in [modal.com](https://modal.com/).
+This setup allows to run free image generation environment in [modal.com](https://modal.com/).
 Best environment for people who has no GPU available.

 Modal gives you 30$ for free and you can use it as your ComfyUI experimental environment for any diffusion model.